 2. Floss daily.
 Flossing removes the bacteria from in between your teeth that your toothbrush does not reach, which helps prevent gum disease.
 Dr. Abenaim recommends flossing twice a day, but if you only do it once daily, be sure to floss before bedtime.
 When you sleep, you produce less saliva, which leaves teeth and gums particularly vulnerable to bacteria.

 3. Visit your dentist.
-Visit your dentist at least twice a year for thorough dental cleanings.
+Visit your dentist in Asheville at least twice a year for thorough dental cleanings.
 Your dentist can spot the early signs of gum disease, which is more easily treated when caught in the beginning stages.
 If you are prone to gum disease and cavities, consider visiting your dentist every four months.

 Similarly, if you have other health conditions that put you at higher risk for dental problems (such as diabetes, or a depressed immune system from HIV, cancer, or chemotherapy), ask your dentist how often you should have an exam.
 A special dental-hygiene regimen should be considered for pregnant women, people with diabetes, and anyone undergoing chemotherapy treatment or using medications that can affect the gums (such as antiepileptics) or dry out the mouth (including some psychiatric medications).

 It’s wise to examine your own mouth regularly for signs of trouble, such as a nonhealing sore on the lip or inside of your cheek, swollen gums, or sensitive or bleeding gums.
 If you notice any of these conditions, make an extra dental appointment to have them checked out.

 4. Eat a healthy diet.
 Include plenty of dairy and other calcium-rich foods, like sardines and kale, in your diet.
 Calcium helps maintain strong bones and teeth, and the vitamin C in citrus fruits boosts gum health.